Sally-Ng/Java-Programming_Fundamentals/README.md

 # Java- ProgrammingFundamentals
-The course covers programming fundamentals using the Java language, using an object-oriented approach to problem solving.
+The course covers programming fundamentals using the Java language and an object-oriented approach to problem solving.
 Topics include classes, objects, references, dynamic memory allocation, inheritance, polymorphism, arrays, files, design and implementation of abstract data types, in numerical and non-numerical applications.